 Is Kona coffee available at Starbucks?

 Starbucks did sell Kona Coffee.
 On March 6, 2012, Starbucks announced they would start selling 100% unique Kona coffee until supplies ran out.
 This was a limited release at the time of writing.

 Where can I buy real Kona coffee?

 Because of its scarcity and purity, Kona coffee is rarely found in supermarkets.
 You might be able to find it in farmer’s markets or gourmet coffee shops, but be wary of purchasing it from unknown vendors.
 You don’t want to be taken advantage of.

-If you’ve never had Kona coffee and would like to see what all the fuss is about, give it a shot.
+Give it a shot if you’ve never had Kona coffee and want to see what all the fuss is about.
 Whatever your taste preferences are, each brand has something distinct to offer.

 If you click on the Amazon link or Add to Cart and make a purchase, we earn a commission at no additional cost to you.
 Last Update: 2022-11-29